SmileiPIC/Smilei/doc/Sphinx/particle_merging.rst

   :width: 100%

   Electron, positron and photon energy spectrum at simulation time :math:`t = 39 \omega^{-1}`
-  for the different merging configuration: no merging, mergign with the logarithmic and linear spherical discretization and the Cartesian discretization.
+  for the different merging configuration: no merging, merging with the logarithmic and linear spherical discretization and the Cartesian discretization.

 :numref:`fig_qed_cascade_photon_pxpy_spectrum` shows the :math:`k_x-k_y` momentum distribution of the photons.
-It clearly shows that with the level of discretization we have for these simulation, none of the merging process can perfectly reproduce the distribution without merging.
+It clearly shows that with the level of discretization we have for these simulations, none of the merging process can perfectly reproduce the distribution without merging.

 .. _fig_qed_cascade_photon_pxpy_spectrum: